Invasion of Algiers (1775): Aftermath

 Although in general Charles III's reforms of the Spanish military would go on to enhance his country's military standing and effectiveness in future wars, O'Reilly's poor preparations and ineffective leadership made a mockery of the Spanish army.
 There were several reasons for the Spanish defeat: while the Algerian forces had detailed intelligence on the Spanish, the Spanish had no information on Algerian strength or positions, the majority of the Spanish forces consisted of recently recruited soldiers with little training whereas the Algerians had many veteran warriors among them, and the Algerians confronted the Spanish with a united command, whereas O'Reilly and the commander of the Spanish ships had many disagreements and suffered from a lack of communication.
 The bitter relationship between O'Reilly and the various Spanish admirals resulted in an extraordinary lack of cohesive planning and organisation, which in turn left O'Reilly with inadequate provisions and armaments.

 New developments changed the strategic situation when Charles appointed the Count of Floridablanca as his foreign minister in 1777.
 Supervising Spain's foreign affairs for fifteen years, Floridablanca became one of the most effective and respected of public servants in the Kingdom of Spain.
 Despite the failed invasion attempt, in 1780 Spain and Morocco signed a treaty of friendship at the Peace of Aranjuez.
-Mohammed III had recognized that his own interests in Ottoman Algeria would only be possible if he had Spanish support.
-In 1785, the sultan demonstrated the extent of his influence in Algiers by sponsoring a treaty between Spain and Ottoman Algeria after the Spanish attempted twice to bomb Algiers using their fleet, the first bombardment and the second bombardment were also failures.
-Nevertheless the tensions Spain had chronically encountered along the Barbary Coast were now reduced thanks to Floridablanca's skilful diplomacy, although the Barbary Slave Trade continued unabated, now that the Spanish would pose no threat to a centre of the trade.
+Mohammed III had recognized that his own interests in the Regency of Algiers would only be possible if he had Spanish support.
+In 1785, the sultan demonstrated the extent of his influence in Algiers by sponsoring a treaty between Spain and the Regency of Algiers after the Spanish attempted twice to bomb Algiers using their fleet, the first bombardment and the second bombardment were also failures.

+Long-term effects

+Nevertheless, the tensions Spain had chronically encountered along the Barbary Coast were now reduced thanks to Floridablanca's skillful diplomacy.
+Although the Barbary slave trade continued unabated, the Spanish would no longer pose a threat to the centre of the trade.
 It was now left for other nations such as the United Kingdom, the Netherlands and the United States to deal with the Barbary pirates and ending the slavery there.

 The United States fought and won two wars against the Barbary states.
 In 1816, a combined Anglo-Dutch force bombarded Algiers in an attempt to put an end to the slave trade in Algiers, with the Royal Navy and Dutch Navy working in unison.
 The Barbary slave trade ended for good when France began the conquest of Algeria in 1830.